 If a patient is diagnosed with prostate cancer, what are his treatment options?

 DR. FITZGERALD: A detailed discussion of the treatment options is beyond the scope of this interview and depends upon the stage of the cancer (confined to the prostate or cancer that has spread).
-But for most patients with localized (confined) prostate cancer, the options are (in no particular order):
+But for most patients with localized (confined) prostate cancer, the options are (in no particular order):- Active surveillance, which we discuss in more detail here

 Since we last spoke, you've received training in a new system, called SpaceOAR.
 Tell us about it.